Bill MacCormick interview | Quiet Sun, Matching Mole and 801

 “Chaotic, on occasions, self-indulgent”

 How would you describe the style of Matching Mole?

 Chaotic, on occasions, self-indulgent, on occasions, really quite good on other occasions…

-I would like to hear if you could share some interesting stories from the time when you were touring with Matching Mole and Quiet Sun?
+What are some interesting stories from playing with Matching Mole and Quiet Sun?

 What happened after the 801?